tasmota/docs/docs/Self-signed-Mosquitto.md

 !!! failure "Security notice" Private keys, and in particular the CA private key should reside on a secure, possibly air-gapped system.
 Securing your CA and procedures for managing private keys exceeds the scope of this guide, but we assume you follow best security practices.

+There are several figures below containing command sequences that need to be executed in a POSIX shell.
+The intention is that text in the figure windows will be selected and copied, then pasted into a terminal window.
+These commands will not work if pasted into a Windows command prompt.

 ### Linux and Windows

 The description below is written mainly from the perspective of someone using a Linux OS.
-Information is also provided for those working on a Windows OS, and it may be easier to accomplish these tasks using Cygwin on Windows.
-That will make it possible to use most of the command line inputs shown below without modification.
+Information is also provided for those working on a Windows OS, but a Linux command shell (e.g. `sh` or `bash`) is assumed for much of the work.
+Cygwin is a good choice for this purpose.
+It's not impossible to do perform these tasks in native Windows without a POSIX shell, although that is beyond the scope of this document.

-There are several figures below containing Linux command sequences that need to be executed.
-The intention is that the text in the figure windows on this web page will be selected and copied, then pasted into a Linux/Cygwin terminal window.
-These commands will not work if pasted into a Windows command prompt.
+A Cygwin installation should include the git package (Devel category) and openssl package (Net category).
+Additional packages will required as discussed later if BearSSL is to be installed.

 ### 1. Prepare your CA (on **Server Machine**)
 We will use Easy-RSA for easy management of the CA and certificates.
 Some modification are required to match our configuration.